George Minchin: Early life and family

-He was born George Minchin Smith on 25 May 1845 on Valentia Island, Co.Kerry, Ireland to George Smith and Alice Minchin.
+He was born George Minchin Smith on 25 May 1845 on Valentia Island, County Kerry, Ireland to George Smith and Alice Minchin.
 His mother died when he was nine years old.
 His father, an attorney who lived in Donnybrook, Dublin, placed him into the care of his uncle (by marriage) on his mother's side, David Bell.
 A literary scholar, Bell ran a school in Dublin and was uncle to another pupil at the school, one Alexander Graham Bell.
 Minchin's notable mathematical ability was encouraged.

 He entered Trinity College, Dublin in 1862, matriculating under the name George Minchin Smith, and won the first university scholarship in mathematics in 1865, and the Lloyd exhibition in mathematics.
 In 1866, he graduated, still as G. M. Smith, with a Gold Medal in mathematics.
 By then he had assumed the name George Minchin Minchin, receiving his MA in 1870, under the new name, and then Madden's Premium in both 1871 and 1872 for his performance in the Fellowship examinations.

 The Smiths were a Protestant family.
 George Minchin Smith changed his name to George Minchin Minchin evidently because his father had converted to Roman Catholicism and married a Catholic, Marie O’Neill, possibly his housekeeper, with whom he already had three children.

-In 1887 Minchin married Emma Fawcett of Lecarrow (or Strandhill), Co.
-Leitrim.
+In 1887 Minchin married Emma Fawcett of Lecarrow (or Strandhill), County Leitrim.
 They had two children, George Robert Neville in 1888 and Una Eleanor in 1890.
 [George junior became an engineer and later the managing director of Peto & Radford (accumulator manufacturers) and the Chloride battery company.]